Return to the Costume List

 Sharpie markers, fabric markers I use the Sharpie markers more than the fabric markers, but they're handy too.
 A silver metallic Sharpie can be just the thing to mark a dark object you need to cut up that won't take a white chalk pencil, and a gold one can touch up gold sequins.

 Thimble, needle threaders If you sew, you probably already have these.
 The thimble is particularly handy for jamming a needle through thick material, such as the multiple layers of a space belt.
-Needle threaders, basically a small flexible loop attached to a coin-shaped piece are flimsy(pull too hard and they break) but they're handy and cheap.
-If you hate flimsy, you can buy Dritz's looped needle threaders which are all flexible metal and less likely to break; I like the Colonial 2-in-1 needle threader, which won't break even if you yank on it(the flexible loop is embedded in strong plastic) and is available at quilting shops or online.
+Needle threaders, basically a small flexible loop attached to a coin-shaped piece are flimsy (pull too hard and they break) but they're handy and cheap.
+If you hate flimsy, you can buy Dritz's looped needle threaders which are all flexible metal and less likely to break; I like the Colonial 2-in-1 needle threader, which (usually) won't break even if you yank on it (the flexible loop is embedded in strong plastic) and is available at quilting shops or online.
 Bless the Baby Boomers and their failing eyes.

 Seam ripper This is a nice extra (they're cheap) and I use mine regularly.
 It's much easier to rip out a bunch of stitches with this than pick them out with a needle.
 You can also use the pointy end, very carefully, to push the corners of fabric all the way out when you're turning a fabric tube inside out.
 My husband has one that looks like a scalpel and it scares me.

 Fabric scissors and a good pair of craft scissors I keep two pairs of scissors; one only cuts fabric, the other is used for cutting odd stuff like paper, cardboard, whatever.
-Reserving the scissors for fabric only keeps them sharp.
+Reserving the scissors for only fabric keeps them sharp.
 I like Fiskar's; Gingher's might be even better.
 Buy them when you get one of those "40% off any item" coupons.
-I also keep a pair of Ginger's embroidery scissors to snip threads; thread snips are a cheaper option.
+I also keep a pair of Gingher's embroidery scissors to snip threads; thread snips are a cheaper option.

 Cheap hairspray is your friend.
 Especially if you are playing Magenta, the last thing you want is something that promises to go on light and look natural.
 Usually, the cheaper it is, the more hairspray acts like lacquer, which is what you want.